About Lima

 Safety Considerations and Common Travel Pitfalls:

-- Altitude Sickness: If you're planning to visit high-altitude destinations after Lima, take it slow to acclimate to the altitude and stay hydrated to avoid altitude sickness.
+- Altitude Sickness: If you're planning to visit higher-altitude regions after Lima, take it easy and stay hydrated to avoid altitude sickness.

 #